cbohnert67/Objective-Data-Scientist/README.md

 # Objective Math for Data Science !

-**A carefully designed plan for becoming a good Data Scientist with Python.**
+**A carefully designed selection of texts from the web for becoming good at the Math for Data Science.**

 Data Science is a new and complex field.
 It appears as an extension of statistical modeling and uses programming, software engineering and AI techniques to solve in domain expertise problems.